 Don’t wake a sleeping baby

-If your baby is sleeping there is no reason to wake them up to eat (within reason).
+If your baby is sleeping, there is no reason to wake him/her up to eat (within reason).
 They will usually let you know when they’re hungry!

 Interactions with parents are like exercise for the baby, helping them to be more alert.
 Keep the baby active for at least two hours by reading to them, playing music, playing with them, etc.

-At least 10-15 minutes of tummy time each night not only strengthens his/her neck muscles but it’s also the equivalent of going to the gym to the baby.
+At least 10-15 minutes of tummy time each night not only strengthens his/her neck muscles, but it’s also the equivalent of going to the gym for the baby.

 Full stomach = sleepy baby